Factor XIII: Structure

 B units are glycoproteins.
 Each has a mass of about 80 kDa (8.5% of the mass is from carbohydrates), 641 residues and 10 sushi domains.
 Each domain has about 60 residues and 2 internal disulfide bonds.

 Physiology

 A subunits of human factor XIII are made primarily by platelets and other cells of bone marrow origin.
 B subunits are secreted into blood by hepatocytes.
 A and B units combine within blood to form heterotetramers of two A units and two B units.
 Blood plasma concentration of the heterotetramers is 14–48 mg/L and half-life is 9–14 days.

 A clot that has not been stabilized by FXIIIa is soluble in 5 mol/L urea, while a stabilized clot is resistant to this phenomenon.

 Factor XIII deficiency

-Deficiency of Factor XIII (FXIIID), while generally rare, does occur, with Iran having the highest global incidence of the disorder with 473 cases.
+Factor XIII deficiency, while generally rare, does occur, with Iran having the highest global incidence of the disorder with 473 cases.
 The city of Khash, located in Sistan and Balochistan provinces, has the highest incidence in Iran, with a high rate of consanguineous marriage.